stadust/demonlist-guidelines/000_index/200_changelog.md

 - Added a guideline that includes a public confession as part of the procedure to turn an indefinite ban into a temporary ban.

+- Removed the guideline regarding removing auto sections, as it did not really serve much purpose.
+To keep the level length the same, players would have to replace an auto section with...another auto section.
+The level length guideline is now in the Custom LDMs section.

 ## Changes from v1.3 to v1.4 (10/29/2020):

 - Added guidelines for [creator lists] and verifiers for list demons, including the various definitions of a “creator” and special privileges for megacollab hosts.